 Forming a Limited Liability Company in New Mexico State

 For a “business-friendly” state, New Mexico definitely makes people jump through several costly and time consuming hoops in order to form a limited liability company, or LLC.
-Formation certainly is possible without using a lawyer, but yo may want to think twice about it.
+Learn about how to start an LLC in New Mexico there.
+Formation certainly is possible without using a lawyer, but you may want to think twice about it.

 First, the party who wishes to form the LLC must choose a name for the company.
 This sounds fairly easy, but one must be sure not only that the desired name is not already in use, but also that the name has not been reserved.
 There is a difference between reserving an LLC name and registering a name.
 Confusing, right?

 Once the name issue is settled, the organizer must draft and correctly file the articles of organization.
 This document describes with specificity the shareholders of the company, the fiscal year, and other statutorily required pieces of information.
 The fee for filing is $250.
 If articles are filed without the correct cover letter, the filing is denied until a proper cover letter is mailed.